Just because the World is shutting down, it does not mean your business has to.

 We have a group call in a few hours; last-minute get together can you come?

-This call is a joint effort between the European Coworking Assembly, Included and the amazing Women Who Coworking movement.
+The European Coworking Assembly, Included and the amazing Women Who Coworking movement, the call is a joint effort between them.

 Four hours later, there are around forty people on the call.